biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 We have defined a road map which can greatly improve the user experience of BioHackrXiv.org.
 Creating our own front-end and workflow will free us to lower the barrier to entry even more for publishing group efforts in a citeable paper.
 In time we can provide the option of storing code+data with the PDF.
 Even later we may be able to explore running reproducible environments using that code and data using the type of continuous integration systems that are available through github, for example.

-EuropePMC gets its data from OSF and that leads to incomplete and wrong metadata.
+Europe PMC gets its data from OSF and that leads to incomplete and wrong metadata.
 The solution is to write our own uploader that can push to OSF and/or Zenodo to get an API.
 Advantage: choice for DOI generation.
 No double input for author name and institute.
 Automatic inclusion of ORCIDs and other metadata.

 The itemised road map in a feasible order might be:

 1. Replace BioHackrXiv front page with our own and use the OSF API to submit the PDF making the process easier and avoiding duplication of entering author names etc. We can keep using the OSF editorial workflow initially.
-1. Validate the metadata on EuropePMC and OpenCitations through comparison with our RDF back-end
+1. Validate the metadata on Europe PMC and OpenCitations through comparison with our RDF back-end
 1. Replace OSF editorial workflow so we can more easily support editorial delegation to BioHackathon organisers.

 Another aspect may be internationalisation of the front-ends.